 For your course project, you are required to write (and submit to me by email) a report on a number of papers selected from a list.

-The list of papers for the course project will be posted here in the third week of November and removed after 48 hours.
+The list of papers for the course project will be posted here in the third week of November and removed in the first week of December.

 Your report, in PDF format, is due to me by 5 p.m.
 EST on Friday, December 18, 2020.

 CISC-490 students: Select from the list at least two papers, covering different topics.
 The total length of the selected papers should be at least 30 pages.
 Your report should be 20 pages long, double spaced in 12pt type and 1 inch margins.
 The report is to include: a cover page, a one-page summary, the main body, a conclusion, and a list of references.
 The main body is to include the following parts for each paper you selected: a description of the paper's contents and a critique of the paper (advantages and disadvantages).
 It can also include any improvenments you could suggest.